You Care, So Be Aware—Internet Safety

-- Looking for Internet safety tips and family friendly web sites?
-Prevent Child Abuse America provides parents with tips and sites to help make kids cyberspace travel safe.
+Prevent Child Abuse America (PDF) provides parents with tips and websites to help make cyberspace travel safe for kids.

-- Office of Juvenile Justice and Delinquency Prevention, Department of Justice provides a variety of online publications on child protection.
+The United States Department of Justice Office of Juvenile Justice and Delinquency Prevention provides a variety of online publications on child protection.

-- The Netsmartz Workshop provides kids, teens, parents, and educators information about internet safety and the risks children face online.
+The Netsmartz Workshop by the National Center for Missing and Exploited Children provides kids, teens, parents and educators information about internet safety and the risks children face online.

-- The Federal Bureau of Investigation's (FBI) Crimes Against Children (CAC) Program provides a quick and effective response to all incidences of crimes against children.
-The CAC Program strategy is to decrease the vulnerability of children to acts of sexual exploitation and abuse; develop a nationwide capacity to provide a rapid, effective, and measured investigative response to crimes involving the victimization of children; and enhance the capabilities of state and local law enforcement investigators through training programs, investigative assistance, and task force operations.
+The Federal Bureau of Investigation's Violent Crimes Against Children Program provides a quick and effective response to all incidences of crimes against children.
+The program strategy is to decrease the vulnerability of children to acts of sexual exploitation and abuse; develop a nationwide capacity to provide a rapid, effective and measured investigative response to crimes involving the victimization of children and enhance the capabilities of state and local law enforcement investigators through training programs, investigative assistance and task force operations.

-- Talking With Kids About Tough Issues is a national initiative to encourage parents to talk with their children earlier and more often about tough issues like sex, HIV/AIDS, violence, alcohol, and drug abuse.
+Talking With Kids About Tough Issues is a national initiative to encourage parents to talk with their children earlier and more often about tough issues like sex, human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS), violence, alcohol and drug abuse.